canonical/jimm/CONTRIBUTING.md

 a Juju controller for testing.
 To spin up a Juju controller we use the `JujuConnSuite` which in turn uses the [gocheck](http://labix.org/gocheck) test library.

-Because of the `JujuConnSuite`, there 2 test libraries in JIMM,
+Because of the `JujuConnSuite` and its use in JIMM's test suites, there are 2 test libraries in JIMM:
 - GoCheck based tests, identified in the function signature with `func Test(c *gc.C)`.
   - These tests normally interact with a Juju controller.
   - GoCheck should only be used when using the suites in `internal/jimmtest`.
-- Regular Go `testing.T` tests, identified in the function signature with `func Test(t *testing.T)`.
+- Stdlib `testing.T` tests, identified in the function signature with `func Test(t *testing.T)`.
   - These tests vary in their scope but do not require a Juju controller.
   - To provide assertions, the project uses [quicktest](https://github.com/frankban/quicktest), a lean testing library.

-Because many tests rely on PostgreSQL, OpenFGA and Hashicorp Vault which are dockerised you may simple run `make test-env` to be integration test ready.
+Because many tests rely on PostgreSQL, OpenFGA and Vault which are dockerised you may simply run `make test-env` to be integration test ready.

 The above command won't start a dockerised instance of JIMM as tests are normally run locally.
 Instead, to start a dockerised JIMM that will auto-reload on code changes, follow the instructions in `local/README.md`.

 ### Manual commands